Clustering of multivariate tail dependence using conditional methods: Application to Irish meteorological data

 \subsection{Clustering}

 We cluster the locations using the aggregated dissimilarity matrix $M$ as defined in Equation~\eqref{eq:aggregate_matrix}, and separately for each individual matrix $M^{(i)}, i = 1, 2$, as in Equation~\eqref{eq:distance_matrix}.
-The number of clusters $k$ is chosen via the method in Section~\ref{subsec:clustering}, using the elbow plot of the $\mathrm{TWGSS}$.
+The number of clusters $k$ is chosen via the method in Section~\ref{subsec:clustering}, using the elbow plot of the $\mathrm{TWD}$.
 For all three clustering scenarios, clear elbows are observed at $k = 3$.
-The elbow plots are provided in Figure~\ref{fig:elbow_plots} of the supplementary materials.
+The elbow plots are provided in Figure~\ref{fig:elbow_plots} of the Supplementary Material.

 The resulting cluster estimates are displayed in Figure~\ref{fig:clust_sol}.
 Across all three choices of dissimilarity matrix, the estimated clusters are broadly consistent, with three spatially distinct groups emerging.
-This spatial coherence is notable given that no explicit spatial information was used in model fitting or in the clustering, suggesting that the CE model parameters capture meaningful spatial structure in the extremal dependence of the data.
+This spatial coherence is notable given that no explicit spatial information was used in model fitting or in the clustering.
+Instead, the clusters are determined entirely by similarities in the fitted CE models through the proposed dissimilarity measure, suggesting that the CE parameters and residual distributions capture meaningful spatial structure in the extremal dependence of the data.

 When interpreting the clusters, we observe a clear contrast between the east and west coasts, separated by a central cluster.
 For precipitation conditional on wind speed, the clustering is somewhat less distinct, with the central cluster extending more extensively into parts of Galway, Mayo, and Donegal on the west coast.
 There are also notable outliers in the clusters, which we further discuss below.